kubedb/docs/docs/guides/postgres/virtual_secret/guide.md

 NAME             TYPE                       DATA   AGE virtual-secret   Opaque                     2      11d19h
 ```

-We can see that a `virtual-secret` named `virtual-secret ` has been created by the KubeDB operator.
+We can see that the Postgres user password is stored in the vault server as named `virtual-secret` .
 Let’s get the whole definition of the virtual secret,

 ```shell
 $ kubectl get secrets.virtual-secrets.dev -n demo virtual-secret  -oyaml